RedHatQE/rhui3-automation/scripts/README.md

 ### Requirements

-1. yaml config file with ec2 credentials - default path is `/etc/rhui_ec2.yaml` [(example)](#input-configuration-file)
+* yaml config file with ec2 credentials - default path is `/etc/rhui_ec2.yaml` [(example)](#input-configuration-file)
-2. up-to-date lists of AMIs in `*mapping.json` files - the files should be up to date in Git, but you can regenerate them locally with the `scripts/get_amis_list.py` script
+* up-to-date lists of AMIs in `*mapping.json` files - the files should be up to date in Git, but you can regenerate them locally with the `scripts/get_amis_list.py` script
+* the following modules for your Python version: boto, paramiko; install them using your distribution's package manager, or using pip

 ### Usage